ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 ## Resource Management (CPUs, GPUs)

-You may want to specify a deployment's resource requirements, for example if a deployment requires a GPU.
+You may want to specify a deployment's resource requirements to reserve cluster resources like GPUs.
 To assign hardware resources per replica, you can pass resource requirements to
 `ray_actor_options`.
 By default, each replica requires one CPU.
 To learn about options to pass in, take a look at [Resources with Actors guide](actor-resource-guide).